77Dice/PND_Notes/Labs/[2]IPv6 Addressing.md

 ## DNS-MASQ

 > ([dnsMasq](https://thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html#index))  is a `lightweight` DNS,router advertisement and DHCPv4-v6 server

+> used for both IP versions COnfigurations + SLAAC( no need for radvd - only set flags as before )

 > On host side we need to define `clients` like : `dibber-client` or `dhclient` for IPv4